Mechazawa/REDBetter-crawler/README.md

 You're going to need to install a few dependencies before using apollobetter.

 First and foremost, you will need Python 2.7 or newer.
+Will not run on Python 3 as requests is only available for Python 2.x.

 Once you've got Python installed, you will need a few modules: mechanize, mutagen, and requests.
 Try this: